 The man camps and the consistent violence against Native women which occurs at the hands of the fossil fuels industry is a huge issue, and it’s also the metaphor.
 “Let me shove this pipeline down your throat”.
 That’s basically what the MN PUC [Minnesota Public Utilities Commission] just said to Native people, with the approval of the permits for Enbridge’s Line 3.
 That’s what $11 million worth of lobbying will buy you in Minnesota.
 The rape of the north and the rape of Native women.
 How much more graphic than “let me shove this down your throat…” do I have to be?
 Consent is consent.
 Consent is about sex and consent is about pipelines and megaprojects.
 In the old days, the company men and their governments used to just rape and pillage.
 That was how it went.
 It’s not supposed to be those days now.

-Sadly, most people realize that the days of colonialism, racism, and patriarchy remain a powerful influence.
-However, the current national and global struggles may indicate the last stand of a system that perceives its immanent demise.
-The truth behind climate change is that either our current socio-cultural system is radically transformed or this planet will die by our collective hand.
+Sadly, most people realize that the social forces of colonialism, racism, and patriarchy are not relegated to world history but remain a powerful influences in our time.
+However, I believe that the current national and global struggles indicate the last stand of a system that perceives its imminent demise.
+The truth revealed by climate change is that our current dominant/patriarchal socio-cultural system must be radically transformed or this planet will die by our collective hand.

 Affecting many nations, men and women who identify with the toxic system of patriarchal authority and privilege have girded their collective loins today for what seems to be a 12th hour stand against those who don’t see nature or women as ultimately expendable.
 Women and nature are inextricably linked within the patriarchal worldview, which long has been the dominant system informing resource exploitation and the oppression of peoples.
 What once may have contributed to the aggressive survival of our species is now condemning all other species to death, along with our own.